 Chimwemwe Undi is an associate at TDS who practices primarily in the areas of professional regulation, labour and employment law, administrative law and intellectual property.

 Alongside her work at TDS, Chim is a dedicated member of Winnipeg’s arts community.
-Her involvement in the arts has been recognized by the CBC Manitoba Future 40 award, the University of Manitoba Future Leaders Award and by her appointment as Winnipeg Poet Laureate for 2023 and 2024.
-She has a particular interest in helping artists and arts organizations navigate their rights and responsibilities.
+Her involvement in the arts has been recognized by the University of Manitoba’s Distinguished Alumni Award, the Mayor’s Winnipeg 150 Medal, and the King Charles III Coronation Medal.
+She is serving as Canada’s Parliamentary Poet Laureate for 2025 and 2026, and previously served as the 2023 and 2024 Winnipeg Poet Laureate.

 University of Manitoba, Robson Hall Faculty of Law, Juris Doctor (2020)